Plasma-Platform/yii2-oauth2-auth-filter/README.md

 You also need to remember to add/change the scope in the authorization admin panel, taking into account `namespace`

+If you use a scope that is the same as namespace, it gives full access to the service

 ```
 'authfilter' => [
     'class' => 'indigerd\oauth2\authfilter\Module',